joel-joel-joel/Algorithm-Trading-Backtester/README.md

 A complete Python-based algorithmic trading backtesting framework for testing MA crossover strategies on historical stock data.

 ## Why I Made This
-I've been interested in finance since I started university but I only revently started delving into the world of stocks and trading concepts.
-This project is my attempt to apply fundamental algorithmic trading concepts and try building a testing framework.
+Wanted to build a smaller scale python/finance related project.
+An attempt to apply fundamental algorithmic trading concepts and try building a testing framework.
 Built this on Repilt.

 ## Tech Stack